gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 coops; smoke rose from a double hundred chimneys, and kites fluttered in the wind.
 It was different than looking down on the world from Avaunt–closer, faster, and a thousand times more exciting.

+And there–colored cobblestones, carefully tended, showed the outline of Cherne and the mountain's path across it.
+Every morning, rain or shine, the captain came out and moved the post showing Avaunt's progress.
+Erileine searched the square until she found the marker amidst some hastily-relocated stalls, ten strides away from the path it had been on for centuries.

 The boat's green and white pennant snapped above the sail as they climbed higher and higher.
 Vertigo suddenly rose in her throat as she